 DeJarion was born and raised in Waco, Texas.
 He grew up in a loving environment and, as he says, “never envisioned my future involving prison.”
-Dejarion sold crack for less than six months and saw everything that he had worked for disintegrate.
-He left behind his partner Crystal and two young daughters, seven and eight months old at the time of his sentencing.
-His judge, forced to give 23-year-old Dejarion a 20 year prison term, said, “This is one of those situations where I’d like to see a Congressman sitting before me.”
+DeJarion sold crack for less than six months and saw everything that he had worked for disintegrate.
+He left behind his partner Crystal and two young daughters; one seven years old, and the other just eight months old at the time of his sentencing.
+His judge, forced to give 23-year-old DeJarion a 20-year prison term, said, “This is one of those situations where I’d like to see a congressman sitting before me.”

 After graduating from high school, DeJarion decided to pursue a career where he could help at-risk youth in his community.
 His first job was at a state juvenile corrections agency.
 He then went on to work as an aide at a psychiatric residential treatment facility for teenagers.
 After working at the treatment facility for two years, DeJarion decided to further his education.